We're Here for You

 Compassionate Legal Support & Guidance for Custody Disputes

-If you or someone you know is currently involved in a child custody dispute, the Law Office of Nicholas T. Exarhakis can help you come to a mutual resolution about custody arrangements.
-We are fully aware of the laws surrounding your parental rights and will fight to obtain the outcome that you desire.
+If you or someone you know is currently involved in a child custody dispute, the Law Office of Nicholas T. Exarhakis can help you come to a mutual resolution about child custody arrangements.
+Our family law firm in Annapolis is fully aware of the laws surrounding your parental legal rights and will fight to obtain the outcome that you desire.

 - 132 Holiday Court, Suite 206

 - Annapolis, MD 21401

 Our legal family law services are available to families in Anne Arundel County, Queen Anne's County, Calvert County, and Howard County.
 The specific communities served include, but are not limited to: Annapolis, Arnold, Crofton, Millersville, Pasadena, Severna Park, Stevensville, Queenstown, Prince Frederick, Dunkirk, Edgewater, Davidsonville, Grasonville, and Owings.